Nikola Corporation (NKLA) Stock: A Closer Look at the Market Potential

 NKLA) stock’s latest price update

-Nikola Corporation (NASDAQ: NKLA)’s stock price has decreased by -6.60 compared to its previous closing price of 0.86.
-However, the company has seen a -13.04% decrease in its stock price over the last five trading sessions.
+Nikola Corporation (NASDAQ: NKLA)’s stock price has increased by 4.75 compared to its previous closing price of 0.70.
+However, the company has seen a -7.69% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/27/23 that Nikola Taps Anastasiya Pasterick to Succeed Kim Brady as Finance Chief

 NKLA’s Market Performance